danielkhendricks/siri-gpt/readme.md

 # Talk to siri and get answers from Chat-GPT

-This is a simple PoC of a node.js app that uses GPT-3.5 to respond to voice prompts from siri.
-I tested this only through bluetooth from my iPhone using shortcuts to my Macbook Pro.
+This is a proof-of-concept (PoC) Node.js application that utilizes GPT-3.5 to respond to voice prompts from Siri.
+It has been tested through Bluetooth from an iPhone and executed using shortcuts to a MacBook Pro.

 ## Todo list
 - Create a guide on how to setup shortcuts on IOS.

 # Swift draft
 ```swift
 import UIKit
 import Alamofire